RippeR37/SYE-Server/README.md

 * Many "connected" clients at the same time while maintaing data about each
 * Simple packet verification
 * Simple expanding on other platform - just implement abstract class, include it and you're good to go
+* Simple implentation to existing project - just include files, create server-object and host/connect with it to start sending data between users.
+* Most of the code is in special namespace so that your code is still clean and will not create any additional problems